Priyankaa2503/CSI_Task_Web_22/README.md

 3. CSS - For beautifying the website.
 4. JS - For interactivity between the components and providing functionality to the webapp.

+The API used for fetching the quiz questions is - https://programming-quotes-api.herokuapp.com/Quotes?count=0

 ## Output Images of the WebApp

 # MAIN LANDING PAGE WHERE ALL THE QUOTES ARE DISPLAYED WITH A SAVE ICON IN EACH QUOTE CARD